paul-hammant/tbd/content/branch-for-release/index.md

 ## Who's committing where?

-Developers are committing (green dots) at the highest throughput rate to the trunk, and don't slow up around a branch-cut.
+Developers are committing (green dots) at the highest throughput rate to the trunk, and do not slow up around a branch-cut or with proximity to a release.

 ![](branch_for_release2.png)

 The branch cut itself is a commit.
-Subversion and Perforce would technically have a bigger commit here, but all VCS systems in use today would count the commit as lightweight in terms of it's impact on the history/storage.
+Subversion and Perforce would technically have a bigger commit here, but all VCS systems in use today would count the commit as 'lightweight' in terms of it's impact on the history/storage, and the time taken to create.

 That red dot is an accidental build break that was fixed (somehow) soon after.